Pender County DWI Court Process

 • Plea Negotiations: Plea negotiations are a common part of the DUI court process.
 Your attorney will discuss your case with the prosecutor to see if a plea agreement can be reached.
 A plea agreement might involve pleading guilty to a lesser charge (like reckless driving) or a reduced sentence.

 • Typical Plea Deals in Pender County: While we cannot guarantee any specific outcome, common plea deals in DUI cases often involve reduced charges in exchange for pleading guilty.
-However, the availability of plea deals depends on the specific facts of your case, including your BAC level, any prior offenses, and any aggravating factors (such as an accident or injury).
-It is crucial to discuss the potential advantages and disadvantages of any plea offer with your attorney.
+However, the availability of plea deals depends on the specific facts of your case, including your BAC level, any prior offenses, and any aggravating factors (such as having a minor in the vehicle or causing an accident).

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury.
-In a jury trial, a panel of your peers will hear the evidence and decide whether you are guilty beyond a reasonable doubt.
-Alternatively, you can opt for a bench trial, where the judge alone makes the decision.
+• Jury vs. Bench Trial: You have the right to a jury trial, where a panel of your peers will decide your guilt or innocence.
+You can also choose a bench trial, where the judge alone makes the decision.
+Your attorney can advise you on which option is best for your case.

-• Common Defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer test, questioning the validity of the traffic stop, arguing that you were not impaired, or raising issues with the chain of custody of evidence.
+• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause for the initial traffic stop, or presenting evidence that your impairment was not appreciable.

 • Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case.
-A simple DUI trial might last a day or two, while more complex cases can take several days or even a week.
+Most DUI trials last one to three days.

 Penalties for DUI in Pender County, NC